 Expanding a brand through personal imagery

 This past December, I got to travel up to Macclesfield to shoot Love Taste Co’s new range of smoothies and shakes.
-Before hopping on a train however, there was a lot of prep that went into it.
-We’re giving you a sneak peak behind the scenes and a little insight as to where you even begin with such a large project.
+Before hopping on a train, however, there was a lot of prep that went into it.
+We’re giving you a sneak peek behind the scenes and a little insight as to where you even begin with such a large project.

 What often goes overlooked, is there is a lot of prep work that goes into a shoot.
 On our end, it started almost a year before this shoot.
-It began with brainstorming names for the new product line, moodboards for the two different lines, calls with both the client and photography studio and sketches of the product shots.
-I won’t bore you with the knitty gritty of each of those, but here’s a little snap shot below:
+It began with brainstorming names for the new product line, mood boards for the two different lines calls with both the client and photography studio and sketches of the product shots.
+I won’t bore you with the nitty-gritty of each of those, but here’s a little snapshot below:

-These may not necessarily hit the mark the first try, but are essential.
+These may not necessarily hit the mark on the first try but are essential.
 First, it helps you to define exactly what you want to see laid out in front of you, and secondly, your client can get a sense of where your brain is at.
-We always recommend pencil to paper first - less limitations, and more room for idea generation without constraints.
+We always recommend pencil to paper first – fewer limitations and more room for idea generation without constraints.

 I of course thought that I would show up, and everything would turn out flawlessly – it’s food, what could be so hard?
 It doesn’t move, we don’t need to shape smiles here, or make sure eyes are open.
 But I was oh so wrong…there are always bumps along the way.
 Mushy fruit, a backdrop lost in post, forgetting your phone in a taxi (my bad), it’s always essential to be open-minded to rapid change and adapt.

 Personally, I believe some of the strongest products came from the spur of the moment decisions – just look at our new beautiful range of shake images, they’re quite decadent if I do say so myself.
 Quite a few of those props were entirely unplanned and required a lot of tweaking to get the perfect composition.